Santo Daime's MeToo Moment

 There are people, mostly women, in the Daime world who have long identified both Paulo Roberto and others as committing predatory behavior, only to be castigated and accused of jealousy and disloyalty and of being controlled by negative beings.
 The women who have been subjected to the predatory behavior have in particular been called Pomba giras [an Afro-Brazilian term for a dangerously seductive female spirit], whores, and seductresses by Nonata and others in positions of power in the Daime world.
 And even now, there is an effort among some prominent men in the Daime world to classify the claims of sexual predation and the support of people backing those claims as the work of radical, man-hating feminists, and women seeking money.
 These transparent claims, expressed so far by male leaders and supporters of Paulo Roberto, are typically seeking to perpetuate the male-dominated, patriarchal culture that includes license for male leaders to abuse women with impunity

-Fourth, male predators in Daime have sometimes excused their behaviour by claiming they had evil spirits within them, which they then altruistically worked to convert to the light.
+A fourth possible reason: male predators in Daime have sometimes excused their behaviour by claiming they had evil spirits within them, which they then altruistically worked to convert to the light.
 This is what Padrinho Sebastiao claimed many years ago, and Paolo Roberto claims the same.
 Whenever he assaulted another woman, it just required another exorcism.
 Extremely convenient.
-He even launched a new ‘work’ in his church called Illumination, to bring evil spirits to the light.
+As Maria said, he even launched a new ‘work’ in his church called Illumination, to bring evil spirits to the light.
 As one Daimista commented: ‘Wow, he took his bad behaviour and turned it into a whole course.’

-Fifth, Paolo Roberto has been enabled to stay in a leadership role and cause harm thanks to wealthy supporters in the US, who (according to some sources) fund him and his family through organisations like Niyushin and Indigenous Celebration.
+A fifth possible reason, Paolo Roberto has been enabled to stay in a leadership role and cause harm thanks to wealthy supporters in the US, who (according to some sources) fund him and his family through organisations like Niyushin and Indigenous Celebration.
 His wealthy US supporters include Paul Sulla Jr, a lawyer who founded a Daime church in Hawaii, and who has been investigated and indicted by the Department of Justice for wire fraud, money laundering and conspiracy.
 That court case is ongoing in Hawaii.
+One US supporter who donated to his organization previously tells me:

 Sixth, Santo Daime is a secretive, untransparent and under-reported-on culture.
 Academics who write about Santo Daime have also (as far as I can see) barely mentioned the issue of sexual misconduct in SD (Marc Blainey’s Christ Returns from the Jungle does at least have a paragraph referring to misbehaviour by some leaders, writing: ‘if daimistas turn a blind eye to foreseeable mishaps and criminal abuses or negligence within their ranks, this is what really threatens the viability of their practice’).
 The reason, perhaps, for this apparent reluctance to publicly discuss issues of abuse might be because supporters of SD are scared of harming SD churches and their shaky legal status in Brazil, North America or Europe.
 They don’t want to give their enemies ammunition to attack them.
 But this ‘don’t speak out’ attitude seems to be changing.